santiagosnchez/CompMap/README.md

       --reads READS, -r READS
                             a list of reads names
       --base BASE, -b BASE  base name for your output files (recommended).
+      --AS_tag AS_TAG       provide an "alignment score" tag in your BAM file.
+Decault: AS --NM_tag NM_TAG       provide a "number of mismatches tag" tag in your BAM file.
+Default: nM

     Examples:
     python CompMap.py -1 first.bam -2 second.bam -r read_name_list -b my_base_name